 So after getting the encouragement from all of my friends and family, I decided that I’d quit.
 Upon making this decision, I immediately began to feel fear creeping into my mind.

-I was going to have to have one-on-one with my boss, who is great guy but who has ever reacted well to something essentially saying, “thanks for giving me money for while, but I gotsta gooooo.”
+I was going to have to have a one-on-one with my boss, who is great guy but has understandably never reacted well to someone essentially saying, “thanks for giving me money for a while, but I gotsta gooooo.”

 To his credit, as well as to those I worked with, my departure was civil and smooth.